 As the world's second largest automaker, Toyota designs, tests, manufactures, sells, and services vehicles and vehicle components.
 Toyota markets vehicles in over 170 countries.
 Toyota’s diversified operations include telecommunications, prefabricated housing and leisure boats.
 It is headquartered in Aichi, Japan.

 Toyota established operations in the United States in 1957 and currently operates 10 manufacturing plants.
 Toyota is committed to being a good corporate citizen in the communities where it does business and believes in supporting programs with long-term sustainable results.
-Since 1991, Toyota has contributed more than $464 million to philanthropic programs in the United States.

-Climate and Energy Strategies
+Climate and Energy Targets